 Students pursuing an Associate of Science Degree must be admitted to the Faculty of Science & Horticulture.

-Students are required to complete 60 credits at the 1st and 2nd year level.
-A minimum overall GPA of 2.0 is required, with a minimum passing grade (D or better) in each course counting towards the Associate of Science.
+Students are required to complete 60 semester credit hours of first-year and second-year courses.
+A minimum overall GPA of 2.0 is required, with a minimum grade of D in each course counting towards the Associate of Science Degree.

 - ENGL 1100 and